By Stephenine Dixon | FRNJ Guest Blogger

 NOTE: Stephenine Dixon first posted these comments on her Facebook page in connection with the June 7 shooting death of Samir Rashaad Ross, 19, of Atlantic City, her grandson.
 Ross and two unidentified Atlantic City women, both 21, were shot that evening.
 There are no suspects and no motive.
 His obituary can be found under the Ms. Dixon’s comments.

-Please, please, talk to your children for this pain is too great to bare.
+Please, please, talk to your children for this pain is too great to bear.

-To hear no sooner than I walked in my door from watching Samir go in the ground, that a couple of youths were shot is just unimaginable.
-Parents, I have seen what it looks like to see your child shot and I have witness the pain of losing a grandson to senseless gun violence and it’s a pain you dont want for anyone.
+To hear, no sooner than I walked in my door from watching Samir go in the ground, that a couple of youths were shot is just unimaginable.
+Parents, I have seen what it looks like to see your child shot and I have witnessed the pain of losing a grandson to senseless gun violence.
+It’s a pain you don’t want for anyone.

-And the first thing we need to do is stop the blame game for that don’t save lives.
+And the first thing we need to do is stop the blame game, because that doesn’t save lives.
 It agitates the entire situation instead of finding the solution.

-Praying for both of the families.
-It’s ironic that we are losing black son’s at an alarming rate in such a small city and it’s no intervention in place to help save their lives.
+I am praying for both of the families.
+It’s ironic that we are losing black sons at an alarming rate in such a small city and it’s no intervention in place to help save their lives.

 From a broken grandmother, I love you, BLACK YOUTHS!!!